turbot/steampipe-mod-digitalocean-insights/docs/index.md

 - How many resources do I have?
 - How old are my resources?
 - Are there any publicly accessible resources?
+- What are the relationships between closely connected resources like droplets, volumes, network firewalls, load balancers and vpcs?

 Dashboards are available for BlockStorage, Database, Droplet, Firewall, Kubernetes and Snapshot services.